IGDRion/ANNEXA/README.md

 Main options
   --tx_discovery        [string]  Specify which transcriptome reconstruction tool to use. (accepted: bambu, stringtie2, both) [default: bambu]
-  --filter              [boolean] Perform or not the filtering step. [default: true] --withGeneCoverage    [boolean] Run RSeQC (can be long depending on annotation and bam sizes). [default: false]
+  --filter              [boolean] Perform or not the filtering step. [default: false] --withGeneCoverage    [boolean] Run RSeQC (can be long depending on annotation and bam sizes). [default: false]

 Bambu options